 Hallelujah!
 The FAA told the Times that it’s taking “a fresh look” at the use of certain electronic devices during takeoff, taxi, and landing, meaning that you may soon be able to use your iPad or your e-reader—but probably not your iPhone—throughout your entire flight.
-Until then, just make sure that you load up all your ebooks on that electric razor.
+Until then, just make sure that you load up all your ebooks on that

 Apple TV 3rd Generation Teardown (iFixit)